 There are thousands of things to do in Argentina – the country I have personally deemed the most geographically/geologically diverse I’ve ever been to.
-With vast and dry deserts, jagged mountains, massive glaciers, incredible waterfalls, lots of wildlife, rich culture, amazing food, colorful landscapes, and delicious food, it’s tough to decide between all kinds of Argentina activities.
+With vast and dry deserts, jagged mountains, massive glaciers, incredible waterfalls, lots of wildlife, rich culture, amazing food, colorful landscapes, and delicious food, it’s tough to decide and prioritize what to do in Argentina.

-This post is all about things to do in Argentina, organized in a bucket list style.
-If you’d like to read more specifically about places to visit in Argentina, click here (organized by region).
-I also have:
+Note: this post is all about fun things to do in Argentina, organized in a bucket list style.
+If you’d like to read more specifically about places to visit in Argentina, click here or below (opens in a new tab).
+That post is organized by region and may be better to help incipient trip planning.

 - A Guide to the Salta + Jujuy regions of Northern Argentina